developer-friendly/blog/docs/privacy.md

   You can also opt out of a third-party vendor's use of cookies for personalized advertising by visiting [www.aboutads.info](https://www.aboutads.info/).
+- Microsoft Clarity: We partner with Microsoft Clarity and Microsoft Advertising to capture how you use and interact with our website through behavioral metrics, heatmaps, and session replay to improve and market our products/services.
+Website usage data is captured using first and third-party cookies and other tracking technologies to determine the popularity of products/services and online activity.
+Additionally, we use this information for site optimization, fraud/security purposes, and advertising.
+For more information about how Microsoft collects and uses your data, visit the [Microsoft Privacy Statement].

 ## Use of Information